ghi-electronics/Documentation/software/tinyclr/tutorials/wifi.md

     networkController.Enable();

-    // Network is ready to used
+    // Network is ready to use
     Thread.Sleep(Timeout.Infinite);
 }